-10.9 Subject to clause 10.9, if the mayor is the chairperson at a meeting of the council, the mayor may, by minute signed by the mayor, put to the meeting without notice any matter or topic that is within the jurisdiction of council, or of which the council has official knowledge.
+- 10.9 Subject to clause 10.12, if the mayor is the chairperson at a meeting of the council, the mayor may, by minute signed by the mayor, put to the meeting without notice any matter or topic that is within the jurisdiction of council, or of which the council has official knowledge. - 10.10 A mayoral minute, when put to a meeting, takes precedence over all business on the council's agenda for the meeting.
+The chairperson (but only if the chairperson is the mayor) may move the adoption of a mayoral minute without the motion being seconded. - 10.11 A recommendation made in a mayoral minute put by the mayor is, so far as it is adopted by the council, a resolution of the council.

-- 10.10 A mayoral minute, when put to a meeting, takes precedence over all business on the council's agenda for the meeting.
-The chairperson (but only if the chairperson is the mayor) may move the adoption of a mayoral minute without the motion being seconded. - 10.11 A recommendation made in a mayoral minute put by the mayor is, so far as it is adopted by the council, a resolution of the council. - 10.12 A mayoral minute must not be used to put without notice matters that are routine and not urgent, with the exception of staff recognition or Council awards and matters of significant community interest, or matters for which proper notice should be given because of their complexity. - 10.13 Where a mayoral minute makes a recommendation which, if adopted, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan, it must identify the source of funding for the expenditure that is the subject of the recommendation.
+- 10.12 A mayoral minute must not be used to put without notice (in accordance with clauses 4.8 and 4.10) matters that are routine and not urgent, or matters for which proper notice should be given because of their complexity.
+For the purpose of this clause, a matter will be urgent where it requires a decision by the council before the next scheduled ordinary meeting of the council. - 10.13 Where a mayoral minute makes a recommendation which, if adopted, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan, it must identify the source of funding for the expenditure that is the subject of the recommendation.
 The mayor should liaise with the chief executive officer for assistance in costing a mayoral minute and identifying potential funding sources.
 If the mayoral minute does not identify a funding source, the council must defer consideration of the matter, pending a report from the chief executive officer on the availability of funds for implementing the recommendation if adopted.